-BIB 440 · Topics in Biblical Studies 3 Credits
+BIB 440 • Topics in Biblical Studies 3 Credits.
 Advanced course on a biblical area or topic.
 The specific subject is announced when the course is offered.

 Prerequisites: Interpreting Biblical Themes (J) course or a 200-level biblical studies course.
-Offered: Occasionally.
+Offered: Occasionally

-BIB 499 · Seminar: Biblical Studies 3 Credits
+BIB 499 · Seminar: Biblical Studies 3 Credits.
 A selected topic in biblical studies related to a course theme.
 A major research project is followed by an oral and written presentation of its results.

-Prerequisites: BIB 321; Interpreting Biblical Themes (J) course; Major in biblical and theological studies.
-Offered: Spring.
-Special Notes: Carries cross-credit with theological studies.

-BIO 100 • Principles of Biology 3 Credits
+Prerequisites: Interpreting Biblical Themes (J) course; BIB 321; major in biblical and theological studies.
+Offered: Spring BIO 100 • Principles of Biology 3 Credits.
 Basic principles of modern biology.
 Topics include the scientific method, biology of the cell, genetic principles, anatomy and physiology of humans, plant biology, and environmental biology.
 Corequisites: Registration in BIO 100D is required.
 Offered: Occasionally.

-BIO 100D • Principles of Biology Lab 1 Credit
+BIO 100D • Principles of Biology Lab 1 Credit.
+Laboratory experience accompanying BIO 100.
 Corequisites: Registration in BIO 100 is required.
 Offered: Occasionally.

-BIO 104 · Human Biology 3 Credits
+BIO 104 • Human Biology 3 Credits.

-Study of the biological aspects of the human species.
-Includes basic molecules of life, human cell biology, tissue types, anatomy and physiology of the 10 systems, human embryology and development, human genetics, nutrition, disease, and health.
+Study of the biological aspects of the human species, includes basic molecules of life, human cell biology, tissue types, anatomy and physiology of the 10 systems, human embryology and development, human genetics, nutrition, disease, and health.